If You Lost Medicine While Traveling, What Should You Do?

 If you forget or lose your medications while travelling, they can be difficult to replace.
 In the U.S., you can call your doctor’s office and ask for a refill to be faxed or called into a pharmacy at your destination, though that can be difficult on weekends and after office hours.

-When travelling outside the country, replacing lost or forgotten medications can be a good bit more complicated.
+Replacing forgotten or lost medicine while traveling out of the country can be a bit more complicated.
 On a trip to China, after landing in Beijing, one of our members found that none of the medications she took regularly were in her suitcase.

 “I wasn’t sure if I had left them at home, if they were confiscated by airport security or stolen from my bag,” she explained.
 “Whatever the reason, I was absolutely panic-stricken and decided to call the PinnacleCare Health Advisor Hotline.
 The on-call health advisor told me I would have to be seen by a local doctor in China before I could receive any replacement medications.
 She quickly added that she would make all of the necessary arrangements.
 As promised, the advisor scheduled me an appointment with a Canadian doctor in Beijing the next morning.
 I loved the doctor and got the medications I needed.
 I don’t know what I would have done without my advisor’s help!”